McNopper/TestProgram/README.md

 For `n` having the value `INFINITY` defined in the C/C++ header `fenv.h` [4], this Euler's number expression calculates `1.0`, which seems to be abnormal.
 Furthermore, this header library has several functions and macros, to test abnormal results e.g., using `FE_DIVBYZERO` to test a division by zero.
 However, to test against the problematic initial division by infinity and later raised by infinity, there is no macro given at this point of time.
+Also, FP Exceptions [5] is not reporting any issue.

 It is assumed, that there are many other use cases, where a division by infinity (or other calculus) is not tested and could cause runtime problems, providing non-expected or invalid values.